The Tarot Inspires You !

 The TOWER can be physical disaster, destruction or downfall, but it can also represent total disillusionment, when a person or institution you have trusted falls in disgrace.
 This can be devastating, but it frees you to rethink your values and find your own truth.

-Upright: Any life-changing event that is disruptive to old established ways of thinking and living.
+Upright: Any life-changing event that disrupts established ways of thinking and living.
 The change may be physical or psychological.
 Tilted left: a revelation from the past destroys an outworn ideology.
 Crown upside down–reversal of thought.
 Tilted right, crown knocked off as resources pour out.
 Economic hardship, must start over.
 Reverse: A loss that is strangely freeing.
-Fresh goals, greater self-worth, and a new lightness of being. (people are rising).
+Fresh goals, greater self-worth, a new lightness of being. (people are rising).
 A possible reference to the card above. ###

 The STAR represents new hope, renewal and rebirth.
 It is nature’s comfort when all else is lost (previous card of disaster).
 One must follow one’s higher guidance, the star.
 This is known as the astrology card.